unc-csxl/csxl.unc.edu/docs/angular/resolvers.md

 > **NOTE:** Notice the keyword `export`!
 This keyword enables other files, such as our component files, to be able to access this constant.

 Of course, `T` is a generic type.
-So, if we wanted to create a resolver to get all organization data, we could create a resolver with the following structure:
+So, if we wanted to create a Resolver to get all organization data, we could create a resolver with the following structure:

 ```ts
 /** This resolver injects the list of organizations into the organization component. */